armWebDev/Gravity-simulator/README.md

 # Gravity simulator
-This is a simple bouncing balls game implemented using HTML5 Canvas and TypeScript.
+This is a simple gravity simulator implemented using HTML5 Canvas and TypeScript.
 The game displays a start screen with a play button.
 When the play button is clicked, the game starts and balls bounce around the canvas.
 The game also features a reset button to restart the game.

 ## Table of Contents
 - [Goal](#goal)